MicrosoftDocs/visualstudio-docs/docs/visual-basic/quickstart-projects-solutions.md

 ---
-title: Introduction to projects and solutions ms.date: 12/04/2018 ms.prod: visual-studio-dev15
+title: Projects and solutions for Visual Basic ms.date: 11/12/2018 ms.prod: visual-studio-dev15
 ms.technology: vs-ide-general
 ms.topic: quickstart
 author: gewarren
 ms.author: gewarren
 manager: douge
+dev_langs:
+ - VB
 ms.workload:
   - "multiple"
 ---
-# Learn about projects and solutions
+# Learn about projects and solutions using Visual Basic

 In this introductory article, we'll explore what it means to create a *solution* and a *project* in Visual Studio.
 A solution is a container that's used to organize one or more related code projects, for example a class library and a corresponding test project.
 We'll look at the properties of a project and some of the files it can contain.
 We'll also create a reference from one project to another.

-> [!TIP]
-> This article uses both C# and Visual Basic code.
-If you prefer to read a language-specific version, see the [C#](../csharp/quickstart-projects-solutions.md) or [Visual Basic](../visual-basic/quickstart-projects-solutions.md) article instead.

 If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=button+cta&utm_content=download+vs2017) page to install it for free.